SingleManTH/agiletoolkit.org/docs/overview/why-use.md

     $crud = $this->add('MyCRUD');
     $crud->setModel('BookWithAuthor');

-With other solutions, this CRUD functionality might require dozens, even hundreds of lines of generated or hand-written code.
+With other solutions, similar CRUD functionality might require dozens, even hundreds of lines of generated or hand-written code.
+So Agile Toolkit offers the potential to accelerate your CRUD development by a factor of ten or more.

 This example gives you a foretaste of some of the most powerful features of Agile Toolkit: